-If you're a night owl, take off at sunset for a evening tour of the Honey Island Swamp with Cajun Encounters Tours.
+If you're a night owl, take off at sunset for a evening tour of the Honey Island Swamp with Cajun Encounters Tours in Slidell.
 Make sure to ask about the Honey Island Swamp Monster.
 Native language tour guides can be arranged for French, Spanish, Italian and Arabic groups.

 Adventure-seekers will get their adrenaline pumping on cajun swamp kayak tours with Champagne's Cajun Swamp Tours in Breaux Bridge.
 Their kayak tours through the Lake Martin swamp will bring you up close and personal with gators and other wildlife.
 If you prefer soft-adventure, Champagne's offers traditional boat and handicap-accessible tours too.